benoleary/LesHouchesParserClasses_CPP/README.txt

 CHANGELOG:
+ * 15th February 2013: version 0.8.1
+ - fixed silly typo in Makefile (several instances of "/PreSelector/" instead of "/Preselector/", which was being ignored by my Mac and compiling fine.)
+ - updated to version 0.4.2 of BOLlib.

  * 25th January 2013: version 0.8.0
  - fixed LhefEvent::recordEvent( std::string const& eventAsString )
    to allow for the optional information permitted by the LHEF format. all